 Disciplinary measures range from warning to expulsion from the University based on the nature of the offence.
 Course instructor is authorized to apply some disciplinary measures, while suspension or expulsion shall only be administered by the Student Disciplinary Committee.
 The harshest action, final expulsion from the University, requires the consent of the University Council.
-Furthermore, each University employee who observes any offence by any student is required to report the offensive action to the Dean of the College.
+Furthermore, each University employee who observes any offence by any student is required to report the offensive action to the Students' Disciplinary Committee (SDC) through her/his Dean of the College.

-18.10.
+18.11.
 Smoking Policy